 A serious security flaw has been discovered in all versions of Internet Explorer, Microsoft’s much-maligned Web browser.
 The zero-day vulnerability is present in Internet Explorer 6 through 11 and could allow hackers to gain access to users’ computers.

 Microsoft issued a security advisory regarding the issue, in which it says it’s “aware of limited, targeted attacks.”
 These are taking the form of drive-bys, where users are tricked into visiting malicious websites which trigger the attack.

 The U.S. tech giant is working on fixing the issue, with patches likely to be rolled out soon.
 However, no patch will ever arrive for Windows XP now that Microsoft has ended support for the aged operating system.

 Internet Explorer users are advised to switch to an alternative browser until this vulnerability is patched.
-Or, at the very least, download the Enhanced Mitigation Experience Toolkit (EMET) and employ the utmost common sense when browsing the Web.
+Or, at the very least, download the Enhanced Mitigation Experience Toolkit (EMET) [No Longer Available] and employ the utmost common sense when browsing the Web.

 The U.S. Built Multiple Social Networks

 sometimes wish that i didn’t have social networks or a smartphone.. i would be so much more focused on things that actually matter

 At the beginning of April we learned that the U.S. Government was behind ZunZuneo, a Twitter-like social network in Cuba set up to stir unrest in the communist country.
 It turns out ZunZuneo was just one of many such initiatives.

 As reported by the New York Times, the Obama administration recently revealed the nature of these programs, which operated in Pakistan, Afghanistan, Kenya, and dozens of other countries around the world.